- Adrenal Cancer

 Internal radiation.
 With this type of radiation, radioactive material is placed inside you.
 It's put directly into or near the tumor.
 It's also called brachytherapy.
 Brachy means near and refers to how close the radiation is to your tumor.
 It is not used very often for laryngeal cancer.

-You may get only one of these types of radiation or both of them.
+You may get only 1 of these types of radiation or both of them.

 What happens during external radiation